orb-lang/helm/doc/md/helm/modeselektor.md

    return modeS
 end
 ```

 ### Prompts and modes / ragas

-Time to add modes to the ``modeselektor``!
-Yes, I'm calling it ``raga``
+Time to add modes to the `modeselektor`\!
+Yes, I'm calling it `raga`
-and that's a bit precious, but it's an important and heavily-used concept,
+and that's a bit precious, but it's an important and heavily\-used concept,
-so it's good to have a unique name.
+so it's good to have a unique name\.

 Right now everything works on the default mode, "nerf":